LupianezLab/Website/index.md

 Our laboratory is interested in this beautiful but complex question.
 In other words, we seek to understand gene regulation in the context of a 3D genome.
 Using in vivo models, we aim to decipher how cellular fate is determined and maintained and how this information is encoded in vertebrate genomes.

-Our methodology employs approaches to map 3D chromatin structures and regulatory elements, as well as cutting-edge genome editing technologies.
-This combination of methods allows us to define 3D regulatory landscapes with accuracy and assess their functionality in vivo.
 {% include section.html %}

 ## Highlights

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Our methodology employs approaches to map 3D chromatin structures and regulatory elements, as well as cutting-edge genome editing technologies.
+This combination of methods allows us to define 3D regulatory landscapes with accuracy and assess their functionality in vivo.
 {%
   include button.html
   link="research"